Windows 7 End of Life: What You Need To Know

 With expected delays and possible issues, it is recommended that your upgrade should be planned at least six months before 14 January 2020.
 This gives your business enough leeway to get it right without a loss of data and any possible security threats.
 To ensure this is done properly, consider bringing in expert IT providers to have the smoothest of transitions.

 Upgrading your operating system is vital for maintaining the safety and security of all data in the business, but also keeps the company efficient during day-to-day activities.
 By working with expert IT providers such as OGL, you can prepare your business for life without Windows 7 and Windows Server 2008.

-The easiest option is to upgrade your operating system to Windows 10 but there are other options available, which OGL’s solutions experts can explore with you.
+The easiest option is to upgrade your operating system to Windows 10 but there are other options available, which OGL’s IT solutions experts can explore with you.
 Whether you’re looking for a Microsoft 365 package or a virtual desktop infrastructure, OGL can help.

 OGL can also discuss a migration strategy for your servers and offer advice on the best options available.
 No matter what you need, contact us today.